Cain Train went from silver bullet to train wreck

 After the smoking ad briefly made Block well known in the political world, he asked his staff to inquire about securing him a live spot on NBC'S comedy show "Saturday Night Live" where he could self-parody the ad, the former campaign official said.

-Once Cain surged to the top of the polls in the early fall, his campaign began to burn through the $9.4 million (6.0 million pounds) third-quarter fund-raising haul that legitimized Cain as a contender for the nomination.
+Once Cain surged to the top of the polls in the early fall, his campaign began to burn through the $9.4 million third-quarter fund-raising haul that legitimized Cain as a contender for the nomination.

 Cain's camp rented a G4 private plane to accommodate the candidate's entourage that included Block, spokesman J.D.
 Gordon, a videographer and two historians Cain was paying to document his campaign for a book, according to the former official.